noahdasanaike/sage/README.md

 ## Change Log

-### v0.7 (January 23rd, 2025)
+### v0.7 (January 24th, 2025)
 - Fixed Bosnia and Herzegovina Thiessen polygons to use only Republika Srpska or Federation of Bosnia and Herzegovina boundaries, rather than generation across the country at-large
 - Added (incomplete) 2024 Senegalese legislative election results
 - Added 2018 results for Costa Rica
 - Added polling station addresses as NAME columns to Brazil and Argentina
-- Changed party columns corresponding to candidates in Afghanistan, Botswana, Italy, Lesotho, and Thailand to candidate columns
+- Changed party columns corresponding to candidates in Afghanistan, Botswana, Dominica, Ghana, Italy, Lesotho, Malaysia, and Thailand to candidate columns
 - Corrected Afghan, Croatian, and Italian party names
 - Added geometry to 2021 and 2024 Russian elections
 - Fixed strange nested list state of Argentine geometry column
 - Added actual section ("polling station" equivalent) boundaries to all Spanish elections from 2004 onwards
+- Added 2014 to 2022 parliamentary and presidential elections in Slovenia
+-
 ### v0.6 (January 15th, 2025)
 - Fixed bug in Thiessen generation code affecting polygon edges and applied fix to all 67 affected countries
 - Added 2023 general election results for Spain